 Useful, simple to understand and easy to execute.
 Those should be the qualities that your first fund investments should have.

-For beginners, these requirements are generally best satisfied by tax-saving funds or balanced funds.
+For beginners, these requirements are generally best satisfied by tax-saving funds (if needed) or aggressive hybrid funds.
 Here's why.
 When you start investing in mutual funds, it makes sense to invest in a fund that invests mostly in equity.
 The reason for this is that you are likely to have no equity investments at all.
 Investors at an early stage of their investing life generally have bank deposits, PPF and other fixed-income investments.
 Since equity is the best form of long-term investment, and mutual funds the easiest and safest way to invest in equity, it follows that the type of fund you choose must be an equity fund.
 There are two types of funds that are uniquely suitable as beginners' funds.
-These are Tax-Saving Funds and Balanced Funds.
+These are Tax-Saving Funds and Aggressive Hybrid Funds.

-Balanced Funds: Balanced funds, also called hybrid funds combine equity and debt investments in a certain ratio.
+Aggressive Hybrid Funds: Aggressive hybrid funds combine equity and debt investments in a certain ratio.
 In order to maintain this ratio, the fund manager will typically disinvest from holdings that have gained more and invest in holdings that have gained less.
 This, of course, is asset rebalancing.

 Effectively, the gains that are made in equity are protected by debt.
-The great advantage of balanced funds is that they are inherently safer than pure equity funds.
+The great advantage of aggressive hybrid funds is that they can have up to 35 per cent debt and this controls volatility to some extent.
 They gain well when the markets gain but when the markets fall, they fall less sharply, thus protecting the gains that were made in the good times.